 - Loans and Receivables

-- · Available for Sale; and
+- Available for Sale; and

 - Fair Value through Profit and Loss

 The Council's portfolio of investments consists of fixed term deposits and call/notice accounts.
 Term deposits and call accounts are classed as 'Loans and Receivables' and are measured at amortised cost.
 This form of measurement does not change the amount of cash received under the terms of the investment.
-Trade Receivables (Debtors) are classified as Loans and Receivables.
-As these are considered immaterial they have been measured at cost on the Balance Sheet.
+Trade Receivables (Debtors) are classified as Loans and Receivables and have been measured at cost on the Balance Sheet.